MarjaaanSh/Introduction-to-Algorithms-Solutions/chapter1/Ex2.32.md

 #### Solution:

-Referring to Theorem 3.1.9 in [Math 127: Induction](https://www.math.cmu.edu/~mradclif/teaching/127S19/Notes/Induction.pdf), which defines a two-sided induction hypothesis, we aim to find an integer $g$, such that on one side, we progress forward to the interval boundary, and on the other side, we move backward.
+Referring to Theorem 3.1.9 in [Math 127: Induction](https://www.math.cmu.edu/~mradclif/teaching/127S19/Notes/Induction.pdf), which defines a two-sided induction hypothesis, we aim to find an integer $g$, such that on one side, we progress forward, and on the other side, we move backward.

 Let's simplify equation $(1)$.
 If it holds, we can rearrange terms to obtain: